obsidianmd/obsidian-help/en/User interface/Sidebar.md

 ---
 On desktop Obsidian has two sidebars on both left and right.
 The left sidebar includes the [[Ribbon]].

-On mobile, Obsidian only has a left sidebar, which is [[#Open hidden sidebars|collapsed by default]].
+On mobile, Obsidian sidebars are [[#Open hidden sidebars|collapsed by default]].
+They can be opened by using left and right swipe gestures from the edge of the screen.

 ## Open hidden sidebars